 (3) A loose deadline suddenly becomes a hard due date.
 For example, you have an informal discussion with your boss about a deliverable which is due sometime in the near future.
 Your boss goes to a meeting where he is told that the work is needed immediately.
 Instead of negotiating for a later date, or offering to help you, an email arrives in your Inbox asking why you are late.

 (4) A verbal agreement is ignored.
 You agree with your boss regarding a date for your vacation.
 At a later meeting, your boss informs you that he cannot remember the discussion, or that he now needs you at work.
+He also wonders out loud why you cannot easily change the flight date.

 (5) Most of the correspondence is done in writing.
 While email is a popular method of corresponding, the insecure boss uses email to prove a point, or as a tool to verify that you failed to deliver as expected.
 For example, “Sara, the report is now two days late.
 Explain.”
 A confident boss, on the other hand, will work with you to ensure the report is done on time.
 Everyone wins!